Xu Bing: Square Word Calligraphy

 From 1994 he started a new project, in which he adapted Latin alphabets into the shape of hanzi.
 He called this New English Calligraphy, and gave lessons in how to write the characters.

 Background Story

 In his series Background Story, Xu Bing uses unusual materials in order to create a deceptively typical Chinese Scroll Painting.
 From the front, the piece very much resembles a traditional Shan Shui (Landscape) scroll painting, with images of mountains, trees, and rivers.
 However, when seen from behind, the viewer is surprised to find that the beautiful "painting" is in fact created by using the shapes and shadows of random natural plant debris.
-Once again, Xu Bing challenges his audience's basic assumptions and shows them that everything is not always as it first seems.
-In 2022, Xu Bing created a version of Background Story for Cornell University's Herbert F. Johnson Museum of Art based on a Ming Dynasty work in its collection, Woodcutter in Winter Mountains, by Yang Xun.
+Once again, Xu challenges his audience's basic assumptions and shows them that everything is not always as it first seems.
+In 2022, Xu created a version of Background Story for Cornell University's Herbert F. Johnson Museum of Art based on a Ming Dynasty work in its collection, Woodcutter in Winter Mountains, by Yang Xun.
 Through his reconsideration of the earlier landscape painting, the artist practices fang, a traditional form of artistic imitation.